 Even though both charts are plotting the identical data, the effectiveness of the visualizations are clearly different.
 I’ll walk through the four key design aspects for these figures informed by 3D Communications’ best practices.

 - Both plots correctly show variability as 95% confidence intervals (CIs), reflecting the precision of the point estimate for each arm.
-Confidence intervals should be preferred over other measures of variability such as standard errors or standard deviations for hypothesis-based endpoints because CIs can be used to make statistical inference.
-(Standard errors show precision but not in a way that is directly interpretable and standard deviations reflect variability of data but not precision of a point estimate).
+CIs are preferred over other measures of variability such as standard errors or standard deviations for hypothesis-based endpoints because CIs can be used to make statistical inference.
+(Standard errors show precision but not in a way that is directly interpretable; standard deviations reflect variability of data but not precision of a point estimate.)

 - The y-axis on the plot in the top panel has an upper limit of 70%.
-While both graphs are technically showing the same numeric results, credible graphs should show the full range from 0 to 100%.
+While both graphs technically show the same numeric results, credible graphs should show the full range from 0% to 100%.

 - The figure on the top does not label the observed percentages or the sample size.
 Labels on graphs should be clear and thorough to overcome any ambiguity about the results.
 Provide relevant explanations on the graphic itself and label important events in the data when applicable.

 - The graph on the bottom uses different shades of blue for the active arms to compare to the placebo arm in orange.
 Using color can add another dimension to the graphic that informs the viewer and supports the continuity of results throughout a document.
 For example, if blue is consistently used to denote the active arm and orange is consistently used to denote the placebo arm across all bar charts, Kaplan-Meier plots, and line plots, the reader will have intuition about what data corresponds to which arm without having to reorient themselves for each figure.
-(A helpful hint: be sensitive to color-impaired readers.
-Blue can be distinguished by most color-impaired individuals – avoid red and green.)
+(Helpful hint: be sensitive to color-impaired readers.
+Blue can be distinguished by most color-impaired individuals, but avoid red and green.)

 - Well-labeled graphs don’t require legends.
-Don’t make your reader have to play what we at 3D often refer to as “legend tennis” where the reader has to go back and forth from the figure to the footnote to the text in order to understand the results.
+Don’t make your reader have to play “legend tennis,” going back and forth from the figure to the footnote in order to understand the results.
 Label the treatment arms in a meaningful way with the study drug and the dose rather than letters that require a footnote.

 - Statistical packages like R and SAS can produce great graphics, but it requires time and effort to go beyond their “base” capabilities.

-- The ideal figure size is typically the “Golden Rectangle,” which is approximately a 1 to 1.7 ratio of height to length of the figure.
-Figures stretched too far left-to-right actually visually diminish the impact of differences between treatment arms, particularly for line charts or Kaplan-Meier plots.
+- The ideal figure size is typically the “golden rectangle,” approximately a 1 to 1.7 ratio of height to length of the figure.
+Figures stretched too far left to right visually diminish the impact of differences between treatment arms, particularly for line charts or Kaplan-Meier plots.

 Similar to how we approach writing, best practices for data visualizations should not be rigidly applied.
-Preparing a regulatory submission requires the input from internal experts in medicine, statistics, and regulatory affairs.
+Preparing a regulatory submission requires input from internal experts in medicine, statistics, and regulatory affairs.
 While we take it for granted that the text of regulatory submissions will undergo thorough review by team members across disciplines, decisions on data visualizations are often left only to the statistical group.
-Garnering comments, questions, and suggestions on figures and graphs from the full sponsor team will ensure that the data visualizations tell a compelling scientific story that will be effective for a wide variety of audiences.
+Garnering comments, questions, and suggestions on figures and graphs from the full sponsor team will ensure that data visualizations tell a compelling scientific story.